leroywharris/post-install-config/README.md

 <img src="https://i.imgur.com/WYEqE8G.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 STEP 7, Download and install MySQL on your VM (VM-1).
+Then open Heidi SQL and Create a new session with the root/Password1.
+Then connect to the session & Create a database called “osTicket”.

+Continue Setting up osticket in the browser
+MySQL Database: osTicket
+MySQL Username: root
+MySQL Password: Password1
+Click “Install Now!”

 </p>
 <br />